emipa606/KVInfiniteStorage/README.md

 I have decided that Infinite Storage will not break down - in case all components are stored within as that would suck.

 There are two 'specialty' storage units: Body Parts and Textiles.
-These units are capable of storing Body Parts &amp; Medicine and Leather/Wool without energy.
+These units are capable of storing Body Parts and Medicine and Leather/Wool without energy.

 Other Storage Type Mods:
 -https://steamcommunity.com/sharedfiles/filedetails/?id=1180720427 ]Weapon Storage
 -https://steamcommunity.com/sharedfiles/filedetails/?id=1385697110]Apparel Storage (Change Dresser)

 Supports:
--https://steamcommunity.com/sharedfiles/filedetails/?id=1180718516]Save Storage &amp; Outfit Settings -http://steamcommunity.com/sharedfiles/filedetails/?id=725956940]Expanded Prosthetics and Organ Engineering (EPOE) -https://steamcommunity.com/sharedfiles/filedetails/?id=746425621]A Dog Said -http://steamcommunity.com/sharedfiles/filedetails/?id=943925765]Fast regen
+-https://steamcommunity.com/sharedfiles/filedetails/?id=1180718516]Save Storage and Outfit Settings -http://steamcommunity.com/sharedfiles/filedetails/?id=725956940]Expanded Prosthetics and Organ Engineering (EPOE) -https://steamcommunity.com/sharedfiles/filedetails/?id=746425621]A Dog Said -http://steamcommunity.com/sharedfiles/filedetails/?id=943925765]Fast regen